ddlau/papers/README.md

 ## CNN

+### BACKBONES

+- [ ] CSP - CSPNet: A New Backbone that can Enhance Learning Capability of CNN

 ### NECKS

 - [X] SPP - Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition
 - [X] FPN - Feature Pyramid Networks for Object Detection
-- [ ] PAN - Path Aggregation Network for Instance Segmentation
+- [X] PAN - Path Aggregation Network for Instance Segmentation

 ## OBJECT DETECTION